Fixin's for People Who Like Food

 Remove the Chicken from the Marinade.
 Discard the Marinade.

-Bake the Chicken until the internal temperature reaches 160° F(about 60 to 90 minutes, depending on the thickness of the Chicken Stack).
+Bake the Chicken until the internal temperature reaches 150° F (about 60 to 90 minutes, depending on the thickness of the Chicken Stack).

-Broil on high for an additional 3 minutes.
+Broil on high for an additional 3 minutes, in order to add a little char for texture.

 Remove the Chicken from the heat and rest for 10 minutes.